 Adaptive Signal System

-In accordance with Section 950.2 and as follows:
+As specified in Section 950.3 and as follows:

-Contractor shall request IP addresses for all IP-addressable components of the adaptive system in accordance with the Traffic Signal Remote Communication Policy.
+Request IP addresses for all IP-addressable components of the adaptive system according to the Traffic Signal Remote Communication Policy.

 Prior to installation, provide catalog cuts, proof of adaptive system concept detailing the satisfaction of each core functional requirement, and shop testing documentation to the District Traffic Unit for approval.

-After installation, the supplier's Engineer is to configure the Adaptive Signal System according to the core functional requirements and for optimal operation of the network considering the objectives identified on the traffic signal plan.
+After installation, the supplier's Engineer shall configure the Adaptive Signal System according to the core functional requirements and for optimal operation of the network considering the objectives as indicated.
 Traffic flow and anomalous traffic conditions are to be programmed into the Adaptive Signal System.
-All phase sequencing is to be verified by the municipality and the District Traffic Engineer before final approval.
+All phase sequencing shall be verified by the municipality and the District Traffic Engineer before final approval.

 Before the initial turn-on, verify with the Representative that all systems are working properly.
 Notify the District Press Office two weeks in advance of the initial system turn-on.

+The intersection shall only be removed from current signal operations including time of day plans and detection when the contractor/supplier is actively working at the intersection.
+The signal shall operate with uninterrupted existing operations during non-working times.
+Refer to temporary traffic control plans or existing permit plans for operations of existing detection system.
+Proposed detection may be used to provide uninterrupted service.
+Interrupted service is defined as disabled detection, communication, or unintended signal operations (signal running free when it should be running time-based coordination).
+If required, extended uninterrupted service shall be approved by the District Traffic Engineer.
+The supplier/contractor shall provide duration of interrupted service during the request.

 Training

-The supplier is to provide an initial one day of training to Department personnel, municipal personnel, municipal consultant engineers and municipal maintenance providers on the setup, operation, and maintenance of the Adaptive Signal System.
+The supplier shall provide training to the Department personnel, municipal personnel, municipal consultant engineers and municipal maintenance providers on the setup, operation, and maintenance of the Adaptive Signal System.
+Training shall be provided for the number of days indicated.

+Training shall include the following topics:

+accessing the adaptive signal system remotely to the adaptive signal system through the web interface locally or over an Ethernet network on an authorized computer

+accessing historic data

+testing system failures and identifying problems and applicable troubleshooting techniques (hardware/processor, network/communication, detection failures, and adaptive web interface)

+adjusting and monitoring the adaptive signal system settings

+reporting and analyzing

 Hardware Adaptive Signal System

-In accordance with Section 957.3(a) and as follows:
+As specified in Section 957.3(a) and as follows:

-All equipment is to be labeled by the supplier, based on the provided IP addresses, and installed by the Contractor.
+All equipment shall be labeled by the supplier, based on the provided IP addresses, and installed by the Contractor.

-Install the Adaptive Signal System in the controller assembly or auxiliary cabinet in accordance with the manufacturer's requirements and as specified on the approved traffic signal plans.
+Install the Adaptive Signal System in the controller assembly or auxiliary cabinet according to the manufacturer's recommendations and as indicated.

 Software Adaptive Signal System

-In accordance with Section 957.3(a) and as follows:
+As specified in Section 957.3(a) and as follows:

-If there is applicable hardware, the supplier is to provide a 5-year warranty, an in accordance with Section 957.3a.1.
+If there is applicable hardware, the supplier shall provide a 5-year warranty, as specified in Section 957.3(a).1.

-The contractor and vendor for the Software Adaptive Signal System shall install all applicable components of the Software Adaptive Signal System to be fully operational per the Adaptive Signal System’s manufacturer requirements.
+The contractor and vendor for the Software Adaptive Signal System shall install all applicable components of the Software Adaptive Signal System to be fully operational according to the Adaptive Signal System’s manufacturer requirements.

-If applicable, the installation includes modifying the controller setup and/or programming and/or installing adaptive keys at each intersection, establishing the Central System and configuring the adaptive signal system into the Central System, obtaining and activating the software license for the system or intersections, setup the web-based/adaptive system application/adaptive system interface, and set up the off-site computer/keyboard/monitor, setup with the adaptive signal system manufacturer’s minimum system requirements, and any additional setup requirements.
+If applicable, the installation shall include modifying the controller setup and/or programming and/or installing adaptive keys at each intersection, establishing the Central System and configuring the adaptive signal system into the Central System, obtaining and activating the software license for the system or intersections, setup the web-based/adaptive system application/adaptive system interface, and set up the off-site computer/keyboard/monitor, setup with the adaptive signal system manufacturer’s minimum system requirements, and any additional setup requirements.

 Intersection Adaptive System Detection System

-In accordance with Section 950.2, 910.3, 954.3, 956.3, and as follows:
+As specified in Section 910.3, 950.3, 954.3, 956.3, and as follows: